thinrichs/ImplicitREST/README.md

 				<standardEndpoint name="" helpEnabled="true" automaticFormatSelectionEnabled="true"/>
 			</webHttpEndpoint>

-AutoREST is built on the shoulders of giants, such as:
+ImplicitREST is built on the shoulders of giants, such as:

 * [Glenn Block for increasing WCF innovation by an order of magnitiude](http://blogs.msdn.com/b/gblock/)
 * [Steve Michelotti for this blog entry that showed the way](http://geekswithblogs.net/michelotti/archive/2010/08/21/restful-wcf-services-with-no-svc-file-and-no-config.aspx)
 * [StackOverflow in General](http://www.stackoverflow.com)
 * [Andras Zoltan](http://stackoverflow.com/users/157701/andras-zoltan) specifically for his answer to [this stackoverflow question](http://stackoverflow.com/questions/3021613/how-to-pre-load-all-deployed-assemblies-for-an-appdomain)

-There is a sample project called HowToConsumeAutoREST that shows... wait for it...
-How to Consume AutoREST.
+There is a sample project called HowToConsumeImplicitREST that shows... wait for it...
+How to Consume ImplicitREST.

 ## SAMPLE IMPLEMENTATION

 The sample implementation is the simplest thing that will work.
 It does not follow the best practices.
 Best Practices are laid out below this section.
-This and subsequent sections will assume the base URL for the sample is http://localhost/HowToConsumeAutoREST To test the sample implementation perform the following:
+This and subsequent sections will assume the base URL for the sample is http://localhost/HowToConsumeImplicitREST To test the sample implementation perform the following:

-		POST to http://localhost/HowToConsumeAutoREST/RESTable/Create with an empty JSON payload like {}
+		POST to http://localhost/HowToConsumeImplicitREST/RESTable/Create with an empty JSON payload like {}

 This should result a response with a JSON body similar to: